AzmiiD/AzmiiD/README.md

 <h1 align="center">Hi there, I'm Adytiya 👋</h1>

 <p align="center">
-  I'm a developer from Indonesia with a strong focus on **Minecraft server development**, especially in **plugin creation, configuration, and system optimization.
+  I'm a developer from Indonesia with a strong focus on Minecraft server development, especially in plugin creation, configuration, and system optimization.
   I enjoy working with Minecraft backend systems (Spigot, Paper, Velocity), building custom plugins, and managing VPS infrastructure using tools like Pterodactyl and SSH.
 </p>